nlekkerman/lock_crackers/README.md

 Lock Crackers is built using the following technologies:

+### Programming Language and Libraries

 - **Python**: Programming language used for game logic and implementation.

+#### Data Handling Libraries

 - **gspread**: Python library for interacting with Google Sheets.
 - **oauth2client**: Python library for OAuth 2.0 authentication.

-- **ASCII Art**: ASCII art used to enhance the visual presentation of the game.
+#### Utility Libraries

+- **colorama**: Python library for cross-platform colored terminal text.
+- **os**: Python library providing operating system functionalities.
+- **random**: Python library for generating random numbers and choices.
+- **shutil**: Python library for file operations.
+- **time**: Python library for time-related functions.

+### Graphics and Design

 - **Windows Paint**: Used for creating graphics and images for the project.

+### Development Tools

 - **Git**: Version control system used for tracking changes in the project codebase.
+- **Visual Studio Code (VS Code)**: Integrated development environment (IDE) used for code editing and project management.

+### Deployment Platform

 - **Heroku**: Cloud platform used for deploying and hosting the Lock Crackers application.
-- **Visual Studio Code**: Integrated development environment (IDE) used for code editing and project management.

 ## Goals

-Our primary goals for Lock Crackers are:
+### User Goals

+Lock Crackers aims to fulfill the following goals for its users:

-1. **User Engagement**: Provide an engaging and enjoyable gaming experience for users of all skill levels.
+1. **Engagement**: Provide an engaging and enjoyable gaming experience for users of all skill levels.
 2. **Accessibility**: Ensure that the game is accessible and playable across different devices and platforms.
 3. **Community Building**: Foster a community of players by encouraging interaction, competition, and collaboration.
 4. **Continuous Improvement**: Regularly update and enhance the game with new features and improvements based on user feedback.

-## Users

-Lock Crackers is suitable for:

-- Casual Gamers: Individuals looking for a fun and challenging game to pass the time.
-- Puzzle Enthusiasts: Players who enjoy solving puzzles and cracking codes.
-- Educators: Teachers and educators who want to use gamification as a learning tool for students.
-- Python Enthusiasts: Developers interested in exploring Python programming through game development.
+### Owner Goals

+As the owners of Lock Crackers, our goals are:

+1. **Product Success**: Ensure the game's success by continuously improving its features and gameplay mechanics.
+2. **User Satisfaction**: Strive for high user satisfaction by addressing user feedback and implementing requested features.
+3. **Community Growth**: Grow the Lock Crackers community by attracting new users and fostering a welcoming environment.
+4. **Long-term Sustainability**: Maintain the game's longevity through strategic planning and ongoing support.

 ## How to Play